 Meeting productivity often becomes the sole responsibility of the meeting organizer.
 However, attendees also have a role to play.
 Each attendee must contribute toward achieving the meeting outcome.
-We fail to ask ourselves if we have been a good attendee or what constitutes effective meeting participation.
+We fail to ask ourselves if we have been a good attendee.
+How to participate in meetings effectively is the furthest thought in our minds.
 We don’t think about other meeting attendees, we only think about ourselves.
-We don’t think about supporting the meeting leader or how we can add value to the meeting.
-This blog gives you a few tips on how to reverse this trend and participate in meetings.
+There are numerous ways we can add value to the meeting and support the meeting leader.
+This blog gives you a few tips on how to reverse this trend and how to participate in a meeting effectively.

 People often approach meetings with a lackadaisical attitude.
 You may not prepare for a meeting unless you’re the one running it.
 Replace this attitude with concern and enthusiasm.
 Your ideas stem from your unique personality and experience.
 Share them with your team and add value to the meeting.
 Spend time reading the material shared before the meeting, Be prepared with your contribution to the items on the agenda.

 Participating in team meetings does not necessarily involve speaking or offering your opinion.
 It may just involve avoiding distracting behavior while listening to the speaker.
 Focused listening can influence the quality of speaking.
 The speaker becomes authentic and expresses exactly what they are feeling.
 Don’t jump into the conversation, wait for the speaker to finish.
 You can use a talking stick to slow down the conversation and improve listening.
 Give the speaker the benefit of the doubt.
 Don’t assess and judge, just listen

 Don’t Ramble, Stay on Track